Easy Banana Bars Without Frosting (Moist, Soft & Ready in 30 Minutes)

 How to Store Banana Bars

-You can store your easy banana bars without frosting at room temperature for up to 3 days.
+You can store your easy banana bars without frosting, healthy banana bars, or banana dessert bars at room temperature for up to 3 days.

 But you want to keep them in an airtight container so that they can stay soft for up to 3 days.